ros2/tsc_working_group_governance_template/.github/pull_request_template.md

 # Working Group Modification Pull Request

 Use this template for all contributions to Projects or Governance of this Working Group.
-For membership changes (except Subproject Owner, use Modify Project below), please instead open an issue using the appropriate issue template.
+For membership changes, please instead open an issue using the appropriate issue template.

 Use the relevant following section and delete the rest, as well as this introduction, for this Pull Request's content.